Agriculture H-1B Sponsorship Jobs in Kentucky

 Get Access To All Jobs

-Job Roles in Agriculture in Kentucky
+H-1B Agriculture Job Roles in Kentucky

-Retail Banking Associate71 jobs
+Retail Banking Associate57 jobs

-Sales69 jobs
+Sales51 jobs

-Customer Service & Support14 jobs
+Customer Service & Support7 jobs

-Account Management12 jobs
+Account Management5 jobs

-Logistics & Inventory7 jobs
+Logistics & Inventory2 jobs

-See all 167+ Agriculture Kentucky jobs
+See all 112+ Agriculture H-1B Jobs in Kentucky

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Agriculture Kentucky roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Agriculture H-1B Sponsorship Jobs in Kentucky: Frequently Asked Questions

 Which agriculture companies sponsor H-1B visas in Kentucky?

-Kentucky's agriculture sector includes H-1B sponsors in food manufacturing, crop science, and agribusiness.
+Kentucky's agriculture sector includes H-1B visa sponsors in food manufacturing, crop science, and agribusiness.
 Employers such as Perdue Farms, Kemin Industries, and operations tied to the University of Kentucky's agricultural research programs have filed H-1B petitions for qualifying roles.
 Large food and feed ingredient manufacturers with Kentucky facilities are among the more consistent sponsors for specialty occupation positions in this sector.

 Which cities in Kentucky have the most agriculture H-1B sponsorship jobs?